aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/3.create-access-entrie-and-policies/2-create-iam-groups/index.en.md

 ---
-title : "Create AWS IAM Groups" weight : 23
+title: "Create AWS IAM Groups"
+weight: 23
 ---

 In this section let's create 3 IAM groups and attach IAM permission policy on these IAM groups to assume the IAM roles created earlier for Kubernetes role.